alex-steinberg/ionic-vue-custom-state-management/README.md

 This starter app wires up a custom state management solution (thanks [Mario Brendel](https://github.com/Mario-Brendelhttps://github.com/Mario-Brendel) :wave:) and testing to provide a base for an Ionic Vue app with Typescript thoroughly baked in.

-The achilles heel of Vuex is that it uses strings to call state management functions, making it a nightmare to refactor and doing away with one of the main benefits of using Typescript in the first place.
+The Achilles' heel of Vuex is that it uses strings to call state management functions, making it a nightmare to refactor and doing away with one of the main benefits of using Typescript in the first place.

 ## Installation